We had no idea we’d make $103,457.98 our first year blogging.

-This 10 step-guide is the ULTIMATE free resource on the web for how to make money blogging.
+That’s also why we created this 10 step-guide is the ULTIMATE free resource for how to make money blogging in 2019.

 Why listen to me?

-Well first of all, because Alex and I went from making $0 blogging to over $100,000 per month in our first 3 years:
+- Well first of all, because Alex and I went from making $0 blogging to over 100k in our first year!
+Now, we make that much every MONTH!

-You can read our income reports for more details on our blogging income on a month-to-month basis.
+You can read our blog income report for more details on our blogging income on a month-to-month basis.

 When we first met Natalie, she was tired of feeling overworked and tired of not making enough money with her blog.